With cases up, Washington region steps up coronavirus restrictions and enforcement

 “We didn’t actually have live entertainment; we had a dancer on a separate stage being filmed and we would show her on screens.
 Apparently that’s the same thing, according to the city, so we stopped that,” Cavasilios said.

-Still, Cavasilios said, many people are out of work and the city is losing tax revenue “because of the one simple rule we would like a waiver for … One dancer 8 to 10 feet away is plenty safe.”
+Still, Cavasilios said, many people are out of work and the city is losing tax revenue “because of the one simple rule we would like a waiver for. . . .
+One dancer 8 to 10 feet away is plenty safe.”

 Other establishments were given citations because restaurant and bar patrons, as well as employees, were not wearing masks; music was not being set at a “conversational level”; and insufficient spacing was provided between tables, according to the District’s Alcoholic Beverage Regulation Administration.